davs3275/sbs/med/collier.md

 and manly.

 ---
-1.3 As for my mother, she taught me to have re- gard for religion, to be generous and open-handed, and not only to forbear from doing anybody an ill turn, but not so much as to endure the thought of it.
-Byher likewise I was bred to a plain, inexpensive way of living, very different from l;he common luxury of the rich.
+1.3 As for my mother, she taught me to have regard for religion, to be generous and open-handed, and not only to forbear from doing anybody an ill turn, but not so much as to endure the thought of it.
+By her likewise I was bred to a plain, inexpensive way of living, very different from The common luxury of the rich.

 ---